AXR002/group-2-security/README.md

 6. Type "help" into the in-game chat to see all the different commands our hack allows you to do.

-7. Type start to start the minigame
+7. Type "start" to start the minigame

 8. Enjoy the minigame!